dotnet/fsharp/DEVGUIDE.md

 ### Example benchmark setup using [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet)

-1. Perform a clean build of the compiler and FCS from source(as described in this document).
+1. Perform a clean build of the compiler and FCS from source (as described in this document, build can be done with `-noVisualStudio` in case if FCS/FSharp.Core is being benchmarked/profiled).
 2. Create a benchmark project (in this example, the project will be created in `tests\benchmarks\`).

       ```shell